 Dissertation Proposal Defense

 - PhD proposals must be defended within the first two semesters of candidacy.
 Failure to comply will result in a semester of academic probation or warning, and subsequent dismissal of the former PhD candidate from the program.

 - The dissertation proposal document should be 25–30 pages, in 11-point font, double-spaced, with one-inch margins.
 It should state the research questions, position the expected research in the existing literature, indicate expected results, outline the structure of the dissertation and indicate the time frame for carrying out the research tasks.

 - The PhD dissertation proposal defense brings together the candidate and all members of the dissertation committee to discuss the proposed dissertation in person.
 It is a detailed discussion of the research questions and the envisioned work.
 The end result of the defense is a common understanding of what needs to be done, the approximate timing and any contingencies.

-- No more than one of the dissertation committee members can participate in the defense electronically.
+- No more than two of the dissertation committee members can participate in the defense electronically.

 - The PhD dissertation proposal defense is open to faculty of the Economics Department and students invited by the candidate defending the proposal.